Carcraft: History

+Change of ownership

-The Carcraft brand is now owned by the Rix brothers, Reg and Louis Rix, who also own Carfinance247, a firm fined £30,000 in September 2016 for sending 65,000 spam text messages.
+After being placed into administration, Carcraft was acquired by the Rix brothers, Reg and Louis Rix, who also own Car Finance 247, a firm investigated by the Information Commissioner's Office (ICO) following 912 complaints.
+They were fined £30,000 after an affiliate partner sent approximately 65,000 spam text messages on the company's behalf without authorisation.

+The Carcraft website retained the same domain name as its previous iteration, but its new owners stated that the relaunched business was separate from the former operation.
+The website operates in partnership with Car Finance 247, allowing customers to search for used cars and arrange finance through the same platform.

 Recognition

 In April 2011, Carcraft received recognition from Experian, for achieving the number one most visited website for the UK Automotive and Dealership category, earning it an Experian Hitwise Top 10 Award.
 It also received a Quality Driven Award, for exceptional customer service, awarded by Steve Hodgkinson from Easi Drive.

 Showrooms

 Carcraft had eleven showrooms located across the United Kingdom.
 There were centres in the following areas: